medialab/minet/docs/cli.md

 Instagram User Following Command
 ================================

-Scrape Instagram accounts followed with a given username.
+Scrape Instagram accounts followed with a given username, user url or user id.

 This requires to be logged in to an Instagram account, so by default this command will attempt to grab the relevant